 Democrats, Liberals and Pseudo Progressives

-My second website, NotTalkRadio (now defunct), later absorbed by IAmMyOwnReporter on Cuba and Latin America (now also defunct) started with this essay, written even earlier as a note to myself and offered to embedded media who didn't want it, in reaction to the false progressivism of Air America.
+My second website, NotTalkRadio (now defunct), later absorbed by IAmMyOwnReporter on Cuba and Latin America (now also nodding off) started with this essay, written even earlier as a note to myself and offered to embedded media who didn't want it, in reaction to the false progressivism of Air America.
 When I mention pseudo progressives today, which I often do, I'm talking about other more current examples, but this article is still instructive, as is my discussion of the birth of post-1990 pseudo progressives in Chapter Two of Cuban Notebooks, "When the American left back flipped."

 The left flies right on Air America